PubInv/unscrew-propeller/README.md

-# An Rotary Aquatic Propeller Which Is Not a Screw
+# A Rotary Aquatic Propeller Which Is Not a Screw

 There are many ways to move through water.
 Nature has developed the jet (squids), thunniform swimming (cetaceans and tuna), carangiform swimming (trout and catfish), and whatever it is that octopuses and manatees and lobsters do.